 Propylene Oxide was tested for genetic toxicity in a number of in vitro and in vivo assays.
-Propylene Oxide is a monofunctional alkylating agent that is a weak genotoxin.
+Propylene Oxide is a monofunctional S_N2 alkylating agent that is a weak genotoxin.
 The most abundant DNA adduct formed is N7-hydroxypropylguanine (N7-HPG), which is lost by spontaneous depurination, with the resulting apurinic sites being efficiently repaired.
 N7-HPG is not itself a pro-mutagenic DNA adduct.
-Other minor adducts, that may have promutagenic potential, are not formed in great numbers.
-Propylene Oxide has given positive responses in a multiplicity of genotoxicity tests, both in vitro and in vivo, for both non-mutational and mutational endpoints, however, most studies have been at high exposure concentrations and/or have employed repair deficient organisms, e.g., in the Ames test.
-No in vivo genotoxicity study in rodents or monkeys, administering Propylene Oxide by a physiological route, has been positive including a 2-year inhalation exposure study of monkeys to 300 ppm Propylene Oxide.
-The general toxicological profile for Propylene Oxide suggests that its potential to produce genetic damage might be expressed only at sites of initial contact.
-In relation to the potential of Propylene Oxide to induce heritable mutations in germ cells, dominant lethal tests involving repeated inhalation exposure of rats and repeated oral exposure of mice have given negative results.
-There is no additional evidence that Propylene Oxide causes heritable mutations in germ cells.
-However, studies of DNA adduct formation in rodents indicate that DNA adducts were observed in all tissues, including at very low levels in the testes, following repeated inhalation exposure to 500 ppm Propylene Oxide vapour.
+Other minor adducts, like O^6 -hydroxypropyldeoxyguanosine (O^6 -HPG), have promutagenic potential, but these are not formed in great numbers and have been detected at higher exposure concentrations in animal studies.
+However, studies of DNA adduct formation in rodents indicate that DNA adducts have been observed in all tissues, including at very low levels in the testes, following repeated inhalation exposure to 500 ppm Propylene Oxide vapour.